A Comprehensive Survey of Dataset Distillation: Performance Comparison

 \subsection{Cross-Architecture Transferability}

 The standard benchmark in Table \ref{tab:dd performance} only shows the performance of DD methods in terms of the specific ConvNet, while the distilled dataset is usually used to train other unseen network architectures.
-Therefore, measuring the DD performance on different architecture is also important for more comprehensive evaluation.
-However, there is not a standard set of architectures to evaluate cross-architecture transferability of DD algorithms, and the choice of architectures are highly different in the DD literature.
+Therefore, measuring the DD performance on different architectures is also important for a more comprehensive evaluation.
+However, there is not a standard set of architectures to evaluate the cross-architecture transferability of DD algorithms, and the choice of architectures is highly different in the DD literature.

-In this survey, we collect the DD results on four popular architectures of ResNet-10/18/152 \citep{he2016deep} and DenseNet-121 \citep{huang2017densely} to evaluate the cross-architecture transferability, as shown in Tables \ref{tab:cross architecture 1} and \ref{tab:cross architecture 2}.
+In this survey, we collect {synthetic data distilled by different methods on ConvNet to train other} five popular architectures of ResNet-10/18/152 \citep{he2016deep}, DenseNet-121 \citep{huang2017densely}, {and Vision Transformer (ViT) \footnote{{The ViT architecture has $4\times 4$ patch resolution, $6$ layers, $8$ heads, hidden dimension of $512$, and the MLP dimension of $512$.} } \citep{dosovitskiy2021an}} to evaluate the cross-architecture transferability of distilled data, as shown in Tables \ref{tab:cross architecture 1}.
 By investigating these tables, we can obtain several observations as follows:

-\begin{itemize} \item There is a significant performance drop for nonfactorized DD methods when the distilled data are used to train unseen architectures (Table \ref{tab:cross architecture 1}). \item The distilled data are not always possess the best performance across different architectures, which underlines the importance of evaluation on multiple architectures (Table \ref{tab:cross architecture 1}). \item The factorized DD methods (IDC and KFS) possess better cross-architecture transferasbility {\it i.e.}, suffer a smaller accuracy drop when encounter unseen architectures (Table \ref{tab:cross architecture 2}). \end{itemize}
+\begin{itemize} \item There is a significant performance drop for nonfactorized DD methods when the distilled data are used to train unseen architectures. \item The distilled data do not always possess the best performance across different architectures, which underlines the importance of evaluation on multiple architectures. \item The factorized DD methods (IDC and KFS) possess better cross-architecture transferability, {\it i.e.}, suffer a smaller accuracy drop when encountering unseen architectures. \end{itemize}